antpearson/Mixd-CSS-Framework/README.md

 ## Breakpoints (**states**)

-**Create breakpoints when content requires**, not for specific devices/screen-sizes.
-Work small-screen upwards using `min-width` &mdash; four breakpoints are set up by default.
-Each breakpoint should have its own separate stylesheet with **one `@media` query per breakpoint**, rather than multiple `@media` queries per element.
+- **Create breakpoints when content requires**, not for specific devices/screen-sizes.
+- Four breakpoints are set up by default &mdash; primarily work small-screen upwards using `min-width`
+- Each breakpoint should have its own separate stylesheet with **one `@media` query per breakpoint**, rather than multiple `@media` queries per element

-Use a prefix relevant for breakpoint-specific classes (e.g. `.bp1-cols-full`) to serve styles *only* from a given breakpoint upwards.
+- Use a prefix for breakpoint-specific classes (e.g. `.bp1-cols-full`) to serve styles *only* at a given breakpoint upwards

 ## Internet Explorer

-IE8 and below is served a fixed-width, 960px wide container compiling styles from each breakpoint (up to desktop).
-If you add a new breakpoint you wish to include in IE, add to `ie.scss` appropriately.
-Older IE (below IE7) recieves a fixed-width *mobile* version via styles in `oldie.scss`.
+- IE8 and below is served a fixed-width, 960px wide container compiling styles from each breakpoint (up to desktop)
+- If you add a new breakpoint you wish to include in IE, add to `ie.scss` appropriately
+- Older IE (below IE7) recieves a fixed-width *mobile* version via styles in `oldie.scss`

-Serve additional IE7 &amp; 8 styles **only** in `ie.scss` using relevant classes on the `<html>` element.
+- Serve additional IE7 &amp; 8 styles **only** in `ie.scss` using relevant classes on the `<html>` element
+- **Never polyfill IE with media query support**

 ## Javascript